 Endometrial Ablation is a safe and effective treatment for irregular and/or heavy periods.
 It is an option when the cause of the bleeding is from a benign or non-cancerous condition such as hormonal abnormalities, uterine polyps or fibroids.
 This procedure is appropriate when medication treatments are not preferable or effective.
 Endometrial Ablation is only an option once child bearing is complete.

 What is an Endometrial Ablation Procedure?

 An Endometrial Ablation is an outpatient procedure which involves first looking in the uterus with a hysteroscope (camera) to diagnose uterine polyps or fibroids.
 Next, the Novasure, a triangular mesh wand is introduced through the cervix and expands to fill the uterus.
-The NovaSure delivers a precisely measured radio frequency through the mesh for about 90 seconds.
-This causes the endometrial lining to shed and then prevents it’s regrowth and in this way decreases bleeding.
+The NovaSure delivers precisely measured radio frequency energy through the mesh for about 90 seconds.
+This causes the endometrial lining to shed then prevents its regrowth which decreases bleeding.

 The Out-Patient Endometrial Ablation Procedure: